AIrjen/OneButtonPrompt/user_guides/prompt_compounder_and_regional_prompter_to_create_insane_images.md

 ![00172-216086968](https://github.com/AIrjen/OneButtonPrompt/assets/130234949/e5bb6bc0-ba9a-4d4a-9e14-913860c74c26)
-Note: all images on this pages were generated with the [DiffusionBrushEverything model](https://civitai.com/models/46294/diffusion-brush-everything-sfw-nsfw-all-purpose-checkpoint-nuclear-diffusion-anime-hybrid)
+Note: all images on this pages were generated with the [DiffusionBrushEverything model](https://civitai.com/models/46294/diffusion-brush-everything-sfw-nsfw-all-purpose-checkpoint-nuclear-diffusion-anime-hybrid).
+I feel like this model is not getting enough appreciation.

 # Prompt Compounder
 The prompt compounder funcionality can be found on the Advanced Tab of the One Button Prompt script.